 If you manage to catch a squid yourself, you can prepare them there and then, grilled or pan-fried, without cleaning the innards.
 Locals call it doing it the dirty way (u šporko, as the locals say).
 Then again, you might want to experiment with stuffing, make a delicious risotto with a drop of prošek (sweet, fortified wine, like Port), or just baked them in the oven - squid will always be soft, succulent and a gorgeous meal.

 Squid is eaten all over the world

 Squid is a popular dish all over the world, from hell hot Sichuan dishes, all the way to Mexico, India, even California.
 In Croatia, they are usually eaten fried on a Friday (It's a Christian thing).
-Those are mostly Patagonica, since you can get the Adriatic ones all the time - just when the sea is cold.
 The tastiest pieces are caught the old way, with the hook, bait and a piece of lead on a line - peškafondo (from Italian: fishing the bottom).
 Nice Adriatic squid can weight over a pound, feeding two at the very least.
 If you manage to find them, enjoy them with respect, as they are Poseidon's favorite pet.

 What came first, squid or calamari

 The name used in these parts is Lignja (pronounced almost as leeg-nia, but not quite) comes from Latin Lolligne or Loligo, that got distorted over the ages.
 The other name, Calamari, is known since forever on the whole of the Mediterranean, where squads of these cephalosporins roam hunting for small fish.

 From October to February